 Some over-engineered steel dive tank models tolerate fills up to 4500 PSI, offering more capacity in a smaller package.

-A Comparative Table of The Different Pressures Associated with Different Dive Tanks
+The Pressures Associated with Different Dive Tanks

-Depth Pressure: How Air Density Increases Underwater
+How Air Density Increases Underwater and its Effect on Your Tank Pressure

 The deeper you dive, the quicker your air gets consumed as the increasing pressure compresses each breath.